timlinux/nix-config/WHITEPAPER.md

 ## Abstract:

-This document outlines the strategic benefits and operational enhancements proposed through the adoption of NixOS within Kartoza.
-It addresses key arguments supporting the transition to NixOS as a standard for our user desktop environments, tackles common concerns through an FAQ section, and projects future initiatives to further standardize, improve and secure our IT environment.
+This document outlines the strategic benefits and operational enhancements proposed through the adoption of a standardised Operating System within Kartoza (henceforth referred to as "Kartoza OS").
+It addresses key arguments supporting the transition to Kartoza OS as a standard environment for our user desktop environments, tackles common concerns through an FAQ section, and projects future initiatives to further standardize, improve and secure our IT environment.

-The primary aims of this initiative are to to:
+The primary aims of this initiative are to:

 * provide a pleasant desktop experience,
 * enhance efficiency,
 * reduce variability,
 * ensure a secure, standardized IT infrastructure framework,
 * supports remote work and provide remote support,
-    * and scale effectively as Kartoza grows.
+* and, scale effectively as Kartoza grows.

 This document outlines the rationale for the eventual transition of all staff to a managed desktop environment and the looks ahead to the future of next steps we might take once we have achieved this.

-| "The electric light did not come from the continuous improvement of candles." - Oren Harari
+    "The electric light did not come from the continuous improvement of candles."
+     - Oren Harari

-| "If I had asked people what they wanted, they would have said faster horses." - Henry Ford
+    "If I had asked people what they wanted, they would have said faster horses."
+     - Henry Ford

-| "Any sufficiently advanced technology is indistinguishable from magic." - Arthur C. Clarke
+    "Any sufficiently advanced technology
+     is indistinguishable from magic."
+     - Arthur C. Clarke

 ## Background

 Allowing users to choose their own operating system and customise their environment can increase their sense of self-agency and independence, especially if they're accustomed to a specific environment.
 This flexibility can be great for user satisfaction but might introduce variability that complicates support and security management, causes organisational friction, and misses opportunities to promote our deep technical skills in new and innovative ways.

-Additionally, it places a high onus on users to be their own sys admin - something that is often not feasible for users with less technical knowledge and a distraction from production work for those who are more technical.
+Additionally, it places a high burden on users to be their own sys admin - something that is often not feasible for users with less technical knowledge and a distraction from production work for those who are more technical.

+In this document, I am proposing a standardized Kartoza OS, implemented using a NixOS 'flake' based linux distribution.
+The eventual goal will be to make it provisioned to all staff for use as their desktop machines.
+This document will explore the benefits of this approach and specifically NixOS as a choice for this platform.

+## Value Proposition

-In this document, I am proposing that we standardise on NixOS for all user desktop machines align better with our goals.
-It offers a high degree of control over the operating system environment, which can significantly reduce variability and risk.
-Also, NixOS’s configuration management capabilities ensure that all systems are compliant with our corporate policies right from the start.
+Linux in general, and NixOS specifically offers a high degree of control over the operating system environment, which can significantly reduce variability and risk.
+Also, NixOS’s configuration management capabilities will help to ensure that all systems are equipped with all the software they are expected to have installed (inline with our company policies) right from the start.

-Standardization will also simplify the support process, especially for our team who are all remote workers.
-This will lead to fewer surprises in the system setups and fewer unique issues related to different operating systems.

-While it may require some initial training and adjustment for our team, the long-term benefits in terms of security and simplified support should outweigh these upfront costs.
+Our company has a diverse set of requirements:

+* **Admin activities:** Billing, time tracking, accounting, client management, business management.
+* **GIS Practice:** Using tools like QGIS, GDAL, PostGIS, Python, R, bash scripts etc. to support our customers with their GIS needs.
+* **Developers:** Our developers target web, desktop and mobile development.
+They use docker and either PyCharm Pro or VSCode.
+* **Media:** We do things like hosting the QGIS Open Day each month, creating tutorials and screencasts, making flyers, banners, logos, web and desktop wireframes and many other creative things.
+We use tools like OBS, Gimp, Kdenlive, Draw.io, Synfig and many more.
+* **Devops and Sysadmin:** We administer many servers via automation tools like Kubernetes or 'the old fashioned way' using SSH and linux command line tools.
+* **Training:** We provide training services, both in person and remotely.
+We develop training resources on our Moodle platform or as standalone worksheets and media resources.
+* **Productivity:** We use spreadsheets and word documents to colloborate with our clients and each other, prepare proposals and develop ideas.

+Our team is diverse and distributed:

+* We are spread around the world, everyone works remotely.
+* There is no central office.
+We do have some centralised infrastructure to provide our back office environment.
+This is hosted on VPS instances.
+* The ICT skills of our team range from 'serious guru' to 'capable'.

+The value proposition of this document is this to provide a solution that:

+* caters to individualised preferences (e.g. I need package xyz that nobody else needs)
+* provides everything staff need to get their work done, with minimal friction
+* provides a good level of security, catering for best practices like using password managers 'out the box'
+* provides the ability to remotely manage and support staff PCs
+* minimizes the cost (time and money) of supporting our users in the transition to a standardised work platform
+* uses automation and declarative principles to ensure that the experience we provide each staff member is repeatable
+* offers a great user experience with a performant, rich desktop environment

 This document only targets desktop workloads.
 Future iterations will target standardising hardware in our company, container workloads, and potentially the servers running containers.

-## Why not provide the standard environment in a VM?

-First, some terms:

----

-+ **Host** - The general purpuse operating system that runs on the bare metal of your PC or laptop.
-+ **Guest** - A single purpose operating system running inside a virtual machine. e.g. to provide the development environment needed for a client project.

----

-An alternative strategy to the one outlined in this document been proposed:

-    "Use a standard Kartoza VM (Virtual Machine) which contains a complete set of required Kartoza applications.
-    Allow each team member the freedom of choosing their host Operating System and configuring it themselves."

-After much contemplation, I do not support this approach.
-I present here an outline of what I see to be the downsides of this approach here, and why I think a standarised host with guest VM's when needed is a better approach.
-For this section, we do not consider whether the Kartoza work environment is based on NixOS or not since that is not relative to the broader idea of having a stan

-* **High system overhead:** When delegating the business environment to a container, CPU and battery consumption will be much higher since you essentially need to run two operating systems all the time.
-Conversely, when NixOS is the host, VM's can be used on an *ad hoc* basis if needed, but for most users, most of the time they will not need to be conducting work inside a VM.
-* **High cognative friction:** users need to work through two operating system layers to carry out their tasks.
-You need to keep track of which files are in the host vs the guest, or share files across host and guest.
-You need to deal with obstacles in networking, disk space management etc. Undoubtedly, using NixOS will also have some 'newness' to contend with, though the fact that they are even using NixOS as opposed to another Linux distribution will be transparent to most users.
-Additionally, by providing a host env
-* **Security:** Although the container can be set up securely, the underlying operating system and its security status is left to the whim of the user.The users are still running an unmanaged operating system to conduct Kartoza business and it is more likely for someone who gains access to the underlying host to be able to access content in containers that the reverse situation where Kartoza NixOS is on the host and VM's are occationally needed to conduct client business.
-* **Reduced support overhead:** VM's introduce another support layer that needs to be dealt with (e.g virtual disk space management, memory allocation etc., heterogenity of platforms)
-* **Resources:** The VM approach wastes resources, not giving the full power of the system to our staff.
-* **Too many abstraction layers:** If staff build and manage their own desktops and use the Kartoza VM on top of another OS, you create this highly inefficient setup where a staff mem basically logs into their machine, leave that underlying host up to into your machine, you create a VM, you go into the VM, and then you go into your development environment or production work environment

-So while the VM suggestion is interesting, I don't feel it moves the needle sufficiently in our favour.

-On the other hand, standardizing on a single operating system like NixOS across all user hardware can greatly simplify management, enhance security, and ensure consistency in the work environment.
-This approach can also leverage NixOS’s reproducibility and configuration management capabilities to streamline deployments and updates.

 ## Standardisation Versus Individuality